Proof of language proficiency by non-native speakers

 - 45 required on the internet-based TOEFL.

 - Submit a minimum score of 4.5 on the IELTS.
+Beginning summer 2015, students need a 5.0 on the IELTS to be admitted.

 - Achieve a passing score on the Michigan Test.
 Please note that this option is valid only for students who are living in Knoxville, Tennessee, at the time of application to Pellissippi State.
 The Michigan Test can be attempted only twice.
 Testing appointments can be made by contacting Ms. Debbie Benedict at 865-694-6580.